SangwookCheon/data-on-deck/_posts/2019-6-27-all-blog-related-info.md

 Illustration should show what the 'tag' is about, in a creative way.
 I can use my stickman figures.

+WAIT, I CAN indeed use relative local paths instead of doing imgur upload.
+Just do not use `../` because this means I am refering to one level up above.
+Only do `/` in front of the path, which gives its path compared to the root.

+# How to Change the Menu (Font of the Blog Title, SVG size, etc)

+Go to `_header.scss` file under the `_sass` folder.

 # Problems I need to Fix
 * On a mobile phone, the title of an article is too big when I click on the link to that page.
 I must make the font size adapt to screen size
 * I want to make a search function that instnatly shows results, like the TeXT theme.